 Will my complaint be treated confidentially?

 Complaints will be processed confidentially as appropriate to allow the complaint to be resolved satisfactorily.
-If you have concerns about confidentiality please contact the Central Student Complaints Resolution Team at email@example.com.
+If you have concerns about confidentiality please contact the Student Complaints and Academic Casework Team at email@example.com.

 If I make a complaint will it impact on my University education either now or in the future?